Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Background

 \subsection{Fine-Tuning with Multiple LoRAs}

-Multiple LoRA-based methods extend vanilla LoRA with additional modules to improve adaptability across heterogeneous domains~\citep{zi2023delta,dettmers2023qlora}.
-In multi-task fine-tuning, they often use MoE designs where LoRAs act as dynamically routed experts~\citep{luo2024moelora,huanglorahub}, while in federated fine-tuning, they aim to balance personalization with shared knowledge aggregation~\citep{raje2025ravan,zhang2025fed}.
+Multiple LoRA-based methods extend vanilla LoRA with additional modules to improve adaptability across heterogeneous domains~\citep{dettmers2023qlora,zi2023delta}.
+In multi-task fine-tuning, they often use MoE designs where LoRAs act as dynamically routed experts~\citep{huanglorahub,luo2024moelora}, while in federated fine-tuning, they aim to balance personalization with shared knowledge aggregation~\citep{raje2025ravan,zhang2025fed}.
 A common idea among these multi-LoRA approaches is to share the same matrix $A$, based on the observation that $A$ matrices from LoRAs trained on different tasks or clients are often highly similar.
 For example, HydraLoRA \citep{tian2024hydralora} employs a single $A$ matrix and multiple $B$ matrices to express the weight updates: $\Delta W=\sum_{i=1}^n w_iB_iA,$ where $n$ is the number of $B$ matrices, $w_i$ is the gating score for each $B_i$.
 The federated multi-LoRA approach FedSA-LoRA \citep{guoselective} shares only the $A$ matrices for server aggregation, after which the server broadcasts the aggregated $A$ to all clients.
-The model update of client $i$ is given by:

-where $n$ is the number of clients, and $t$ is the current communication round, and $\text{Agg}(\cdot)$ denotes an aggregation algorithm such as simple averaging.
+The model update of client $i$ is given by: $\Delta W_i^t = B_i^t \bar{A^t}$, and $\bar{A^t}=\text{Agg}(A_1^{t-1},\cdots,A_n^{t-1})$, where $n$ is the number of clients, and $t$ is the current communication round, and $\text{Agg}(\cdot)$ denotes an aggregation algorithm such as simple averaging.